 One of my earliest memories is playing Scrabble with my grandmother and aunts.
 In the 1980s I was a trivia geek.
 Until 2013, I didn’t know the games I love today — strategy games — existed.
 Now, my top game picks include pretty much anything Stonemaier, Dungeon Lords, Yedo, Terraforming Mars and Terra Mystica.
 So, yeah, kind of heavy games; but I’m happy to venture into other realms, and wholly supports others’ rights to play zombie or werewolf games.

 General Committee Members

 Since the Dawn of Strategy Board Games in the 1970s, Jon the Grey has been an acolyte of the Eurogames sub-genre.
 He takes great pleasure in reading rules and learning new games, and will play any game once.
 (No guarantee of a second play if it doesn’t push the right buttons.)
 Jon enjoys introducing others, experienced gamers and neophytes alike, to the Mysteries of the Eurogame.
-His favourite games include Dungeon Lords, El Grande, Terra Mystica, Suburbia and the oldie-but-goodie, Hare and Tortoise.
+These days, his favourite games include Grand Austria Hotel, Nations, El Grande, Gaia Project, Dungeon Lords, Yedo, and gateway games Blueprints and Taluva.

 Apart from Risk, I didn’t know strategy games existed until I moved to Vietnam, made friends with a German expat and was introduced to the usual gateway board game: Catan.
 After playing a lot of Catan with various expansions (Cities and Knights is pretty good, and the Oil scenario is excitingly apocalyptic) I joined a group called Board Games Saigon.